Inspection & Testing

 Our lead consultants can assist you in a number of ways:

 - Risk assessment

 - Interim Controls

 JLM Environmentals’ reports clearly identify whether the inspected property contains lead based paint and identify the locations and condition of all positive components.
 The reports will discuss testing procedures, applicable regulatory limits and regulations, and cost effective treatment options if lead based paint is found.
-We can also provide cost estimates to abate or control any found lead.
+Our reports can be sent to lead abatement contractors to have them provide cost estimates to abate or control any found lead.

 JLM Environmental performs all Lead Based Paint (LBP) inspections and risk assessments in accordance with all state and federal guidelines for the evaluation and control of LBP.
 All our technicians are certified as inspector/assessors via the California Department of Public Health Childhood Lead Poisoning Prevention Branch.
 Our inspectors will perform a surface by surface investigation for the presence of lead based paint in all building components in the interior and on the exterior: walls, doors, windows, baseboards, ceilings, eaves, rafters, fascia, baseboards, ceramic tile etc. Sampling procedures available are: dust swab, paint chip, XRF analyzers, soil or air samples.

 Yes, XRF dust wipe analysis protects all parties involved; the contractor, homeowner, and building residents.
 The clearance process provides the contractor with an impartial determination that the project was completed safely.
 The owner will have assurance that any amounts of leaded dust remaining in the house are at safe levels.
 Residents can be certain that the home is safe for them and their children.